 There is a definite link between hate and ignorance.
 It is human nature to loathe oneself when we are unaware of our inherent value and unique purpose.
-To undermine or hate others whom we do not understand.
-To decay when we defend our ignorance, and to diminish hopes of harnessing a collective power that can restore and regenerate when misguided jealousies are given room to fester in the heart.
+It is common to undermine or hate others whom we do not understand.
+It is only natural that we decay when we defend our ignorance; and that we diminish hopes of harnessing a collective power that can restore and regenerate when misguided jealousies are given room to fester in the heart.

 By definition, Afrophobia is the fear of and bias against peoples from Africa, or of African descent.
 It is an unfortunate form of ignorance experienced on the continent as well as by the diaspora in different corners of the globe.
 On a daily basis, it looks like behaviour and mentalities that regard foreign African nationals as being “inferior”.
 This is usually achieved by refusing to recognise their inherent worth and stripping them of the right to recognition or to dignity.
 These acts of violence can be achieved physically, through published material or various forms of social exclusion.